-House Bill No. [insert number] amends the Angel Investor Tax Credit Program in Louisiana, primarily by extending the program's duration and modifying certain limitations on claiming tax credits.
-The bill stipulates that no new credits will be authorized after December 31, 2026, but allows for the carry-forward of unused tax credits accumulated prior to that date until they are exhausted.
-Additionally, the application deadline for claiming credits is extended from June 30, 2025, to the date when the total amount of unused credits is depleted.
-The bill also repeals the requirement that tax credits be divided into equal portions over two years, allowing for a more flexible distribution of credits.
+House Bill No. 665 proposes amendments to the Angel Investor Tax Credit Program in Louisiana, primarily focusing on the extension and modification of tax credit provisions.
+The bill establishes that no new tax credits will be authorized after December 31, 2026, while allowing the carry-forward of unused credits accumulated prior to that date until they are exhausted.
+Additionally, the application deadline for credits is extended from June 30, 2025, to the date when the total amount of unused credits is depleted.
+The bill also repeals the requirement that credit amounts be divided into equal portions over two years, allowing for a more flexible distribution of credits.

 Statutes affected: